A NEUROBIOLOGICAL PERSPECTIVE…

 YOUR THERAPIST SHOULD GIVE YOU

-Skills and knowledge of how to change your thoughts, feeling and behaviours
+Skills and knowledge of how to change your thoughts, feelings and behaviours

 An analytical insight into your unconscious reasons for why change has been difficult for you in the past